mdriyadkhan585/todo-list-GUI/README.md

-# 📋 To-Do List Application
+# 📋 To-Do List GUI

-Welcome to the **To-Do List Application**!
+Welcome to the **To-Do List Application GUI**!
 This app helps you manage your tasks efficiently with a clean and user-friendly interface.
 You can add, edit, delete tasks, and save or import tasks from an XML file.
 The app also features a light and dark theme toggle to suit your preferences.

 ## 🚀 Features